cwgaldino/inkslide/README.rst

 2) You can put the file ``inkslide.py`` in your ``$HOME/bin`` folder and use it as a command.

     Usage: inkslide.py [OPTION] FILE

-    Create slide from inkscape file.
+    Create slide from Inkscape file.

     -h, --help    display this help and exit

-    -i,           use instructions file as input
+    -i            use instructions file as input

 Usage
 ======

-You can use it by first creating a instruction file and then building the slide presentation from it or builtin the instructions directly into the inkscape file.
+You can use it by first creating a instruction file and then building the slide presentation from it or builtin the instructions directly into the Inkscape file.

 1) Example 1 shows how to create presentation from the a instructions file, where you can see how to write the instructions file.

-2) Example 2 shows how instructions can be built in into the inkscape file.
+2) Example 2 shows how instructions can be built in into the Inkscape file.
 A instructions file is created automatically and can be edited afterwards.

 Instructions file
 ===================